Roman Fitness Systems

 Before we get into a discussion of protein sources (the tastiest bit), we should go over protein types and their composition.

-The first is called complete proteins and other is (obviously) called incomplete proteins.
+The first is called complete proteins and the other is (obviously) called incomplete proteins.
 Which group a protein source falls into depends on its make up.

 You see, protein is comprised of smaller molecules called amino acids.
 For the purposes of nutrition discussion, there are 22 amino acids which warrant attention, of which nine belong to a sub-group that can only be obtained through your food.
 (The remainder can be manufactured by your body).